Consumer medicine information

 • soyabean flour (e.g. some infant formula and other products)

-• antacids (e.g. aluminium hydroxide, magnesium hydroxide and calcium carbonate)
+• antacids (e.g. aluminium hydroxide, magnesium hydroxide and calcium carbonate) and proton pump inhibitors, used to reduce stomach acid

-• amiodarone, a medicine used to treat irregular heart beat
+• amiodarone, a medicine used to treat irregular heart beat.

 • oral contrast agents, used before X-ray and scans

-• propylthiouracil, a medicine used to treat overactive thyroid and Graves disease
+• propylthiouracil, a medicine used to treat overactive thyroid and Graves disease.

 • non-steroidal anti-inflammatory drugs (NSAIDs), medicines used to relieve pain and/or inflammatory conditions including arthritis.